-" One systematic review has found that having previous surgery did not affect the efficacy and safety of collagenase injections, making this an option in patients with recurrent Dupuytren's contracture.[34]
+" One systematic review has found that having previous surgery did not affect the efficacy and safety of collagenase injections, making this an option in patients with recurrent Dupuytren contracture.[34]

 " After the injection is given, a dressing is placed on the hand.
-The patient is then instructed to return to the surgery the next day for the finger extension manoeuvre, in which the finger is extended to break the cord.
-This may be done with or without a local anaesthetic.
+The patient is then instructed to return to the office the next day for the finger extension maneuver, in which the finger is extended to break the cord.
+This may be done with or without a local anesthetic.
 After the manipulation is successfully completed, there are no restrictions and early movement is encouraged.
-Although wearing a night-time splint afterwards has not been proven to decrease recurrence, it should be offered to the patient.
+Although wearing a nighttime splint afterward has not been proven to decrease recurrence, it should be offered to the patient.
 The patient is followed to assess the need for up to 2 further injections every 4 to 6 weeks.[30]